 A lot of business credit cards and premium credit cards are actually charge cards.

-Some cards are only offered to customers with a good credit rating, for example a gold or platinum card rather than a standard one.
+Some cards are only offered to customers with a very good credit rating, for example a gold or platinum card rather than a standard one.

 - If you don’t pay your bill, you’re in trouble.
 The late payment fees are likely to be much more than the interest on credit card debt, and if you’re a repeat offender your card could be cancelled.